Wes Craven’s New Nightmare

 An unspeakably evil entity, first given form by the character of Freddy Krueger in the A Nightmare on Elm Street films, has chosen that character as its portal into the real world.
 All that stands in its way is Heather Langenkamp, the actress who played Nancy Thompson; the first person to ever defeat Freddy Krueger.
 Can she play the part of Nancy one last time to stop the evil from entering our world?

-With New Nightmare Craven was able to comment on the state of contemporary horror, the nature of horror film productions and on fear itself.
-The shadowy figure he’d seen in his dream was representative of the dark side of human nature; Freddy Krueger just gave it a face and made it relatable and comprehensible enough for people.
+With New Nightmare Craven was able to comment on the state of contemporary horror, the nature of horror film productions and on the idea of fear itself.
+The shadowy figure he’d seen in his dream was representative of the dark side of human nature; Freddy Krueger just gave it a face and made it relatable enough for people to comprehend.
 Craven once noted: “(Horror films) somehow gave shape and form and name to this unknowable, very frightening and very destructive thing.
 They somehow contain it, not to the extent that they stop it, but to the extent that they make it a bit more bearable.
 So Freddy, by being in the series of movies, captures a bit of the evil and makes it knowable to us.”

 Once New Line stopped making the Elm Street films, this entity had no face, no form, and was free to roam the world.
 Its only limitation is that it must somehow get past the actress who played the character who first defeated it.
 Having actress Heather Langenkamp back on board was central to Craven’s vision of the film.
-After her involvement with the Elm Street films the actress had gone on to star in a successful sitcom and had an unsettling experience with a stalker.
+After her involvement with the Elm Street films the actress had gone on to star in a successful sitcom, but also had an immensely unsettling and stressful experience with a stalker.
 Here Langenkamp plays herself as an actress and young mother who struggles to reconcile her mixed feelings about her involvement with horror films.
-In a way that mirrors actual events, it’s also revealed that she is being menaced by a stalker; a direct result of her involvement with horror films – in more ways than one.
-She delivers a believably nervous performance as a young woman terrified that she’s losing her grip on reality, and one who will go to great lengths to protect her young son.
-New Line producers and former cast members from the series return to play themselves, notably Robert Englund, Wes Craven, Bob Shaye and John Saxon, who is revealed to be a paternal figure to Langenkamp in ‘real life.’
+In a way that mirrors actual real-life events, it’s also revealed that she is being menaced by a stalker; apparently as a direct result of her involvement with horror films – in more ways than one.
+She delivers a terrific, believable performance as a woman terrified that she’s losing her grip on reality, and one who will go to great lengths to protect her young son.
+New Line producers and former cast members from the series return to play themselves, notably Robert Englund, Wes Craven, Bob Shaye and John Saxon, who is revealed to be a friend and sort of paternal figure to Langenkamp in ‘real life.’
 It’s a nice touch, but one that soon becomes more ominous as events proceed and the boundaries between dream/cinema and reality break down.

 The film begins with a scene that reworks the opening of the original film, in which an unseen figure fashions a steel-clawed glove in a grimy workshop.
 It’s suddenly revealed that what we’re seeing is actually the filming of a new Elm Street movie, with director Wes Craven calling for more gore.
 Freddy’s updated claw – a mechanised steel hand – abruptly goes on the rampage killing the SFX crew and turns its attention towards Langenkamp, who suddenly wakes up from what is revealed to be a terrible nightmare.
 This bravura scene is typical of what we can expect from New Nightmare; it constantly subverts expectations, toys with perception and deftly blurs the line between fantasy and reality.
 Indeed New Nightmare goes further than this; it blurs the lines between reality and cinema.